-I think that is your best yet.
+One reviewer wrote that Harris was a 'canny picker of very good tunes' and certainly it proved an audience-pleaser at Chilmark - one member of the audience wrote 'I think that is your best yet.
 It was so bright and cheerful and we all left with singing hearts.
-Reassure Jan that he has done a great job in reviving that lost opera.
-Great.
+Jan [the director] has done a great job in reviving that lost opera.'